Channel access method: Issues

+The channel access methods resolve the collision issue through collision avoidance and the starvation through fairness.

 Fundamental schemes

 Several ways of categorizing multiple-access schemes and protocols have been used in the literature.
 For example, Daniel Minoli (2009) identifies five principal types of multiple-access schemes: FDMA, TDMA, CDMA, SDMA, and random access.
 R. Rom and M. Sidi (1990) categorize the protocols into Conflict-free access protocols, Aloha protocols, and Carrier Sensing protocols.

 The Telecommunications Handbook (Terplan and Morreale, 2000) identifies the following MAC categories: